birkenfeld/rick/README.md

 Rick itself uses nightly Rust features, but the generated code is stable-only.

-One trick used for sharing code between the interpreter and programs translated to Rust code is the syntax extension living in `rick_syntex`.
-It contains an attribute that will embed the decorated module's code as a string into the module at compile time.
-This is then written to the generated Rust files while translating.

 ## Running

 Do `cargo build` as usual.
 Then you can `cargo run -- --help` to see the